solidsystems/wp-qr-trackr/README.dev.md

 ## [COMMON] Contributor Notes
 - See `.cursorrules` for project rules and environment requirements.
 - All major documentation files have parallel dev, nonprod, and prod versions.
+- See [CONTRIBUTING.md](CONTRIBUTING.md) for more details and a living task tracker.
+- Use the provided project plans and automation scripts for team/project management.

 ## See also
 - `README.nonprod.md` for nonprod Docker/QA environment.